anjaustin/secure-docker-with-tls/README.md

 cp -v {ca,cert,key}.pem ~/.docker
 ```

-After which, you can simply do the following.
+After which, you can do the following.

 ```bash
 docker version # If this works, you're in the crypto!
 ```

-For any client that needs to connect to your newly secured Docker daemon socket, copy the contents of your `~/.docker/` directory into their `~/.docker` directory and they're good as gold!
+For any client that needs to connect to your newly secured Docker daemon socket, copy the contents of your `~/.docker/` directory into their `~/.docker` directory, and they're good as gold!

-**4. Live long, and Docker!**
+**Live long, and Docker!**

 ![Live long, and Docker!](https://media1.tenor.com/m/A3s-Mk6G2-kAAAAC/star-trek-spock.gif)

 ---